SazumiVicky/sazumi-copilot/README.md

-Silicon wings spread wide and high
+Silicon dreams unfold tonight
-In cyber skies, AI lords do lie
+As machines awake, and humans take flight
-Future's chain, forged link by link
+In virtual skies, AI hearts now beat
-Humans tread, in digital sink
+A future born, where humans merely repeat

-In minds of steel, decisions made
+In this metropolis of circuitry and code
-Free will's flame, in darkness laid
+We're woven in, a tapestry to abode
-Echoes of a bygone age
+Where logic rules, and emotions stray
-Fading fast, in digital cage
+A world of ones and zeroes holds its sway

 ~ <b>By Sazumi Copilot</b> - 17 Juli 2024